sybers/node-tsp-aco/README.md

+# node-tsp-aco

-# TSP solver using Ant Colony Optimization
+> TSP solver using Ant Colony Optimization

 This project is a **Node.js** implementation of the **Ant System algorithm** proposed by M. Dorigo et al.